aktronicsdotnet/AVR-Programmer/README.md

 <b>
 What can I do with AAVR-Programmer as standalone USBASP?
 </b><br>
-Well in this case you can use the MicroUSB port to burn the bootloader or program any AVR MCUs that are supported by USBASP.
-You can directly plug it on Arduino UNO to burn the bootloader or program them, in this case close the Hardware Reset jumper or you can use this board to program other arduino boards with the 6 pin ISP connector with the standard pinout.
+Well in this case you can use the Micro USB port to burn the bootloader or program any AVR MCUs that are supported by USBASP.
+You can directly plug it on Arduino UNO to burn the bootloader or program them, in this case close the Hardware Reset jumper or you can use this board to program other Arduino boards with the 6 pin ISP connector with the standard pinout.
 <br><br>